Knucklehead Pumpkins

 Description/Taste

-Knucklehead pumpkins are small to medium in size, averaging thirty centimeters in height, twenty-five centimeters in diameter, and weighing 12-16 pounds, and are upright, elongated, and oval in shape.
-The rind has vertical ridging, matures from dark green to bright orange, and is covered in warts, scabs, or bumps connecting to a rough, green-brown angular stem.
-Some warts may also transform from dark green to orange, but some may also stay green when mature.
-The flesh is yellow-orange, dense, and thick containing a central cavity with some pulp and flat, cream-colored seeds.
-When cooked, Knucklehead pumpkins are smooth and tender with a very sweet, mild flavor.
+Knucklehead pumpkins are small to medium in size, averaging 30 centimeters in height, 25 centimeters in diameter, and weighing about 5.5 to 7 kilograms each.
+They have an upright, elongated oval shape.
+Their rind has vertical ridging and matures from dark green to bright orange.
+This rind is covered in warts, scabs, or bumps connecting to a rough, green-brown angular stem.
+Some warts may also transform from dark green to orange while others may remain green when mature.
+Knucklehead pumpkins' flesh is yellow-orange, dense, and thick, containing a central cavity with pulp and flat, cream-colored seeds.
+When cooked, Knucklehead pumpkins are smooth and tender with a sweet yet mild flavor.

 Seasons/Availability